-Further still.
-Chevron doctrine harms the individual rights.
-"Transferring the job of saying what the law is from the judiciary to the executive unsurprisingly invites the very sort of due process (fair notice) and equal protection concerns the framers knew would arise if the political branches intruded on judicial functions."
+ChevronFurther still. the doctrine harms "Transferring the job of saying individual rights. what the law is from the judiciary to the executive unsurprisingly invites the very sort of due process (fair notice) and equal protection concerns the framers knew would arise if the political branches intruded on judicial functions."
 Gutierrez-Brizuela, 834 F.3d at 1152 (Gorsuch, J., concurring).
 "By transferring more and more power from the legislature and judiciary to the executive, we alter piece by piece the framers' work and risk the underlying values it was designed to serve."
 A Republic at 73.
 Those values include "fair notice; protection for the inherent value of every individual person, including especially dissenting voices; democratic accountability; and the rule of law as administered by independent judges and juries."
 Id.
 Chevron plainly threatens all of them.

-Chevron creates a regime where the People "are charged with an awareness of Chevron; [then] required to guess whether the statute will be declared 'ambiguous'. . . ; and [then] required to guess (again) whether an agency's interpretation will be deemed 'reasonable."
+Chevron creates a regime where the People "are charged with an awareness of Chevron; [then] required to guess whether the statute will be declared 'ambiguous'. . .; and [then] required to guess (again) whether an agency's interpretation will be deemed 'reasonable."
 Gutierrez-Brizuela, 834 F.3d at 1152 (Gorsuch, J., concurring).
 "Even if the people somehow manage to make it through this far unscathed, they must always remain alert to the possibility that the agency will reverse its current view 180 degrees anytime based merely on the shift of political winds and still prevail.
 Neither, too, will agencies always deign to announce their views in advance[.]"
 Id.
 (Gorsuch, J., concurring).
-Importantly, in these circumstances, "[t]he law hasn't changed, only an agency's interpretation of it.
-And these days it sometimes seems agencies change their statutory interpretations almost as often as elections change administrations."
-Guedes v.
-BATFE, 140 S. Ct.
-789, 790-91 (2020) (Gorsuch, J., statement concurring in denial of certiorari) (emphasis added).
-Yet even when an agency does an interpretive about-face to radically alter public policy, Chevron requires courts to "defer to such bureaucratic pirouetting[.]"
-See id.
-(Gorsuch, J., statement concurring in denial of certiorari).

-Making matters worse, under Brand X, 545 U.S. 967, a wayward cousin and malignant outgrowth of Chevron, "there are indeed some occasions when a federal bureaucracy can effectively overrule a judicial decision."
+Making matters worse, under National Cable & Telecommunications Ass'n v.
+Brand X Internet Services, 545 U.S. 967 (2005), a wayward cousin and malignant outgrowth of Chevron, "there are indeed some occasions when a federal bureaucracy can effectively overrule a judicial decision."
 De Niz Robles v.
 Lynch, 803 F.3d 1165, 1167 (10th Cir.
 2015) (Gorsuch, J.).
-Brand X obligates courts to defer to "reasonable" agency interpretations of ambiguous statutes supposedly reflecting quasilegislative agency policy choices, "even when doing so means . . . [courts] must overrule [their] . . . own preexisting and governing statutory interpretation" precedent.
+Brand X obligates courts to defer to "reasonable" agency interpretations of ambiguous statutes supposedly reflecting quasi-legislative agency policy choices, "even when doing so means . . . [courts] must overrule [their] . . . own preexisting and governing statutory interpretation" precedent.
 Id.
 This means businesses and individuals cannot rely on case law interpreting statutes to plan their affairs.

-Like Chevron, "Brand X appears to be inconsistent with the Constitution[.]"
+Like Chevron, "Brand X appears to inconsistent with the Constitution[.]"
 Baldwin, 140 S. Ct. at 691 (Thomas, J., dissenting from denial of certiorari); see also Chi. & S. Air Lines, Inc. v.
 Waterman S.S.
-Corp., 333 U.S. 103, 113-14 (1948)

-(Jackson, J.) ("It has also been the firm and unvarying practice of Constitutional Courts to render no judgments not binding and conclusive on the parties and none that are subject to later review or alteration by administrative action.").
-And as Justice Thomas has suggested, skepticism of Brand X's constitutional pedigree should "begin[] at its foundation-Chevron deference."
+Corp., 333 U.S. 103, 113-14 (1948) (Jackson, J.) ("It has also been the firm and unvarying practice of Constitutional Courts to render no judgments not binding and conclusive on the parties and none that are subject to later review or alteration by administrative action.").
+And as Justice Thomas has suggested, skepticism of Brand X's constitutional pedigree should "begin∏ at its foundation- Chevron deference."
 Baldwin, 140 S. Ct. at 691.
 (Thomas, J., dissenting from denial of certiorari).